stuNero/kk2/README.md

 # Kunskapskontroll 2 AI-programmering Python Course
 This is a graded project for a school course.

+## Description
+This is a fastapi backend with an AI chatbot ➡️`SmolLM2-360M-Instruct`.
+You are able to upload a CSV dataset of your choice and ask the bot questions about it.
+You are also able to manually check the stats of your dataset.

 ## Prerequisites
 - `Git Bash`, `powershell` or any other shell
 - `uv` from astral -> https://docs.astral.sh/uv/